João Pessoa, Paraíba: 1980s and 1990s

+2000s-Present

 On August 28, 2000, the Mata do Buraquinho was transformed into a botanical garden, named Benjamin Maranhão.
-On October 1, 2000, Cícero Lucena was re-elected with 74.02% of the vote, becoming the first mayor in João Pessoa’s history to win a second term.
+On October 1, 2000, Cícero Lucena was re-elected with 74.02% of the vote, becoming the first mayor in João Pessoa's history to win a second term.
 During his second term, the orla promenade along Cabo Branco and Tambaú Avenues was renovated, and the avenues themselves were widened, along with Avenida Governador Flávio Ribeiro Coutinho (Retão de Manaíra).
 At the end of 2003, the Metropolitan Region of João Pessoa (RMJP) was created, initially consisting of the capital and eight municipalities.

 In 2005, Ricardo Coutinho succeeded Lucena, elected in the first round in 2004.
 In December 2007, the Historic Center of João Pessoa became a national heritage site, and in July 2008, the Cabo Branco Science, Culture, and Arts Station, designed by Oscar Niemeyer, was inaugurated near the Cabo Branco Lighthouse.
 Ricardo was re-elected in October 2008, then resigned on March 31, 2010, to run for governor of Paraíba, a position he held from 2011 to 2018.

 In August 2012, João Pessoa inaugurated its current convention center, housing the largest theater in the Northeast, the Teatro Pedra do Reino, which opened in August 2015.
 From 2013 to 2020, the city was administered by Luciano Cartaxo, during which the Largo de Tambaú was inaugurated at the boundary of Tambaú and Cabo Branco beaches.
 In November 2020, Cícero Lucena was elected for his third term, and in 2024, he was re-elected for a fourth term, becoming the first mayor in the city’s history to achieve this milestone.

-Finally, on December 17, 2024, the Legislative Assembly of Paraíba approved a constitutional amendment removing the provision for a plebiscite on the city’s name, officially confirming João Pessoa as the capital’s name.
+Finally, on December 17, 2024, the Legislative Assembly of Paraíba approved a constitutional amendment removing the provision for a plebiscite on the city's name, officially confirming João Pessoa as the capital's name.